-The Dana Foundation (Charles A. Dana Foundation) is a private philanthropic organization based in New York dedicated to advancing neuroscience & society by supporting cross-disciplinary intersections such as neuroscience and ethics, law, policy, humanities, and arts.
+The Dana Foundation is a private philanthropic organization based in New York dedicated to advancing neuroscience and society by supporting cross-disciplinary intersections such as neuroscience and ethics, law, policy, humanities, and arts.

 The Dana Foundation advances neuroscience that benefits society and reflects the aspirations of all people.
 We explore the connections between neuroscience and society’s challenges and opportunities, working to maximize the potential of the field to do good.